wiicode/cybersecurity-framework/bronze-controls/preventing-lateral-movement.md

 ## Platform-specific guidance

 -   The steps below can be applied in networks regardless of the platforms in use.
 However, for guidance on specific platforms see our [Mobile Device Security Collection.](/silver-training/end-user-device-guidance)
--   To learn more about lateral movement in an enterprise environment (in this case using Windows infrastructure), please refer to the following whitepaper: [CERT-EU Security Whitepaper 17-002: Detecting Lateral Movements in Windows Infrastructure (PDF).](http://cert.europa.eu/static/WhitePapers/CERT-EU_SWP_17-002_Lateral_Movements.pdf)

 ## What is lateral movement?